The Naming of the Saturn Rocket

 Those designs were all based on a big clustered-engine first stage but with different combinations of upper stages.
 The digital designation followed the sequence established with the Saturn C-1, where the name “Saturn” is also explained).

-Alternately assigned to in 1962 as “Advanced Saturn,” the Saturn C-5 was renamed early the following year.
-Nominations were presented to the NASA Project Designation Committee as well as recommended by the Committee members themselves.
+In 1962, the Saturn C-5 was alternately assigned to “Advanced Saturn.”
+Early the following year, it was renamed.
+Nominations were presented to the NASA Project Designation Committee and recommended by the Committee members themselves.

 The Saturn V’s Final Configuration